PokerStars PA is Pennsylvania’s first legal, regulated online poker site.

 The $50 FREE PLAY bonus from PokerStars PA can be claimed as follows:

-This offer extends to your first three deposits on the site in the first 60 days up to $600 as long as you use the promo code on each deposit and do not make withdrawal before completing three deposits.
+This offer extends to your first three deposits on the site in the first 60 days up to $600 as long as you use the promo code on each deposit and do not make a withdrawal before completing three deposits.
 If you do withdraw, you will keep the bonuses assigned but future deposits will not be eligible for the match bonus.

-Yes you can!
+Yes, you can!
 If you live within the state of Pennsylvania or are visiting, you are able to play online poker!

 PokerStars, the biggest online poker operator in the world, has a fully legal and regulated site.
 PokerStars PA is a safe and secure place to play online poker in Pennsylvania.

-As of May of 2021, you can also play online poker at two other poker rooms, BetMGM Poker PA and Borgata Poker PA.
+You can also play online poker at two other poker rooms, BetMGM Poker PA and Borgata Poker PA.
 These two poker sites are both hosted on the partypoker US Network, which means they share player pools within the state.

 100%.
 PokerStars PA is fully legal and regulated, and it is one of the most legitimate online gaming sites a player can play on.